heygrady/blog/apps/blog-app/src/pages/posts/2017-07-03-enable-linting.md

 ```

 ### Customize the files for our needs
-We need to make sure we ignore the public folder.
+We need to make sure we ignore the `public` folder.

 ```bash
 echo "public/**" >> .eslintignore
 ```
 ## Install eslint
 We need to install eslint for our project.
-We can also remove [`gh-pages`](https://github.com/tschaub/gh-pages) from our project since we're not hosting our blog on [Github pages](https://pages.github.com/).
+We can also remove [`gh-pages`](https://github.com/tschaub/gh-pages) from our project since we're not hosting our blog on [GitHub Pages](https://pages.github.com/).

 ```bash
 yarn add --dev babel-eslint \